-The Unaudited Pro Forma Condensed Consolidated Financial Statements have been prepared based on the annual audited consolidated financial statements of the Company and the unaudited consolidated financial statements of Portman for their respective years ended December 31, 2004 and the unaudited consolidated financial statements of the Company and Portman for the three months ended March 31, 2005.
+The Unaudited Pro Forma Condensed Consolidated Financial Statements have been prepared based on the annual audited consolidated financial statements of the Company and Portman for their respective years ended December 31, 2004 and the unaudited consolidated financial statements of the Company and Portman for the three months ended March 31, 2005.

-Included in Portman's pro forma results are mark - to - market before - - tax losses of \$5.1 million (\$3.5 million after-tax) for the first quarter ended March 31, 2005 and \$3.0 million (\$2.1 million after - tax) for the year ended December 31, 2004 relating to foreign currency hedges.
+Included in Portman's pro forma results are mark-to-market before-tax losses of \$5.1 million (\$3.5 million after-tax) for the first quarter ended March 31, 2005 and \$3.0 million (\$2.1 million after-tax) for the year ended December 31, 2004 relating to foreign currency hedges.